greghor/tprojection/README.md

 ![Code cov](https://img.shields.io/codecov/c/github/greghor/tprojection)

-Tprojection stands for target projection.
 This library allows you to visually inspect the relation between a dependent variable (the target) and a predictor in a meaningful way.
-This library is particularly convenient when it is difficult to compute a traditionnal correlation coefficient, for instance when either the target or the predictor is categorical.
+This library is particularly convenient when it is difficult to compute a traditionnal correlation coefficient, for instance when the target and the predictor are categorical.
 And by the way, Tprojection stands for target projection.